Shannon-21/Shannon-21/README.md

 # Fabio Giampaoli
-### Artificial Intelligence College Student
+### Artificial Intelligence Technician and Software Developer
 ---

 Hello 👋

 Most of my repositories are projects for personal and academic learning purposes.
-I am a second year student of the technical career in Artificial Intelligence at the National University of Rosario.
+I am a third-year student of the technical career in Artificial Intelligence at the National University of Rosario.
+I work as a GeneXus developer at Valkimia.

+My interests are oriented towards data roles.
+I love learning and researching, and my goal is to become a professional in data engineering and data science.
+I aim to help people and organizations improve and perform advanced approaches through emerging technologies in order to grow and generate positive value in our lives.

 <!--
 **Shannon-21/Shannon-21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.